How do we join ATUN?

 If your union agrees with ATUN's Points of Unity, meets the affiliation criteria above, and has collectively decided to affiliate with ATUN, click here to apply for membership

 At this time, ATUN membership is only open to tenant unions, not individuals.
 However, ATUN does provide support to individual organizers and newer unions.
-You can attend our office hours, trainings, and town halls to get organizing support.
-You can also sign up for our mailing list to find out about upcoming events and trainings.
+You can sign up for our mailing list to find out about upcoming events and trainings.
 Contact us here with any other questions.

 Points of Unity